EBI-IntAct/intact-data-exchange/psimi/psimitab/intact-interolog-prediction/readme.txt

   p.run();

 Be aware that this program needs some space.
-I am used to running it with extended arguments to the VM (-ms500m -mx900m).
+I am used to running it with extended arguments to the VM (-ms500m -mx1000m).
 On the other hand, it does not take too much time.
-Running it on the global mitab file (merge of all Intact, MINT and DIP) and predicting interactions for all species present in it will take less than 5 minutes.
+Running it on the global MITAB25 file (merge of all Intact, MINT and DIP) and predicting interactions for all species present in it will take less than 5 minutes.

 2) WHAT ARE THE RESULT FILES?
 =============================
-1. InteroPorc.predictedInteractions.mitab
+1. InteroPorc.predictedInteractions.mitab / InteroPorc.predictedInteractions.xml
-Predicted interactions are described in InteroPorc.predictedInteractions.mitab in mitab format.
+Predicted interactions are described in both PSIMI25-XML and MITAB25 formats (PSI25-XML is obtained with option -x and if not too many interactions are predicted)

-2. KnownInteractions.mitab
+2. KnownInteractions.mitab / KnownInteractions.xml
-All interactions from the species you are interested in are in KnownInteractions.mitab in mitab format.
+Interactions extracted from the source interaction fils for the species you are interested in are described in both PSIMI25-XML and MITAB25 formats.
+(PSI25-XML is obtained with option -x and if not too many interactions are predicted)

+3. AllInteractions.mitab / AllInteractions.xml
+All interactions (known and predicted) are described in both PSIMI25-XML and MITAB25 formats.
+(PSI25-XML is obtained with option -x and if not too many interactions are predicted)

-3. srcInteractionsUsed.txt
+4. srcInteractionsUsed.txt
 All source interactions used during the process are described in the srcInteractionsUsed.txt file.

-4. interologPrediction.log
+5. interologPrediction.log
 Comments are written in the interologPrediction.log file during the process if you have configured the log4j property file.

-5. downCast.history.txt
+6. downCast.history.txt
 Some information about the constructed porc interactions are in the tabulated text file downCast.history.txt porcA=id from the porc data porcB=id from the porc data